Pentatonix: PTX Vol. 1 and PTXMas (2011–13)

 Scott Hoying and Kirstie Maldonado dropped out of college in hopes of winning The Sing-Off, while Mitch Grassi skipped his high school graduation to audition for the show.
 After they won, all of the members relocated to Los Angeles in order to pursue a career as recording artists.
 The main goal of the group was to become the first mainstream a cappella group in recent times.

 In January 2012, having signed with Sony Pictures-owned label Madison Gate Records, the group began working on their first album with producer Ben Bram.
 During that six-month period of picking covers and writing originals, Pentatonix released covers of both popular and classic songs on YouTube.
 In interviews, the members mention that it was a way to stay relevant to their audience that enjoyed their work on "The Sing-Off", in addition to gaining new fans.
 Almost all of their covers, including "Somebody That I Used to Know" by Gotye featuring Kimbra, "Gangnam Style" by PSY and "We Are Young" by Fun, went viral on YouTube.

 Their first EP, PTX, Volume 1, was released on June 26, 2012, charting at number 14 on the US Billboard 200 chart and number 5 on the digital chart.
 It sold 20,000 copies in its first week of release.
 The group promoted the album through press appearances on Access Hollywood, VH1 The Buzz, Marie, and local television shows.
 Pentatonix were also featured on the Chinese version of The Sing-Off as guests where Kevin showcased his fluency in Mandarin.
 Pentatonix also embarked on their first national headlining tour in the fall of 2012.
 The tour was sold-out and spanned 30 cities.
-Opening acts consisted of Alexander Cardinale and SJ Acoustic Music.